On the Second Day, God’s Authority Arranges the Waters, and Makes the Firmament, and a Space for the Most Basic Human Survival Appears

 In this picture, the waters and the firmament appear before the eyes of God in an instant, and they are divided by the authority of God’s words, and separated into an above and below in the manner appointed by God.
 Which is to say, the firmament created by God not only covered the waters below, but also supported the waters above….
 In this, man cannot help but stare, dumbfounded, and gasp in admiration at the splendor of the scene in which the Creator transferred the waters, and commanded the waters, and created the firmament, and at the might of His authority.
 Through the words of God, and the power of God, and the authority of God, God achieved another great feat.
 Is this not the might of the Creator’s authority?
 Let us use the scriptures to explain the deeds of God: God spoke His words, and because of these words of God there was a firmament in the middle of the waters.
 At the same time, a tremendous change occurred in this space because of these words of God, and it was not change in an ordinary sense, but a kind of substitution in which nothing became something.
 It was born of the thoughts of the Creator, and became something from nothing because of the words spoken by the Creator, and, furthermore, from this point onward it would exist and stand fast, for the sake of the Creator, and would shift, change, and renew in accordance with the thoughts of the Creator.
 This passage describes the second act of the Creator in His creation of the whole world.
 It was another expression of the authority and power of the Creator, and was another pioneering undertaking by the Creator.
 This day was the second day that the Creator had passed since the foundation of the world, and it was another wonderful day for Him: He walked amongst the light, He brought the firmament, He arranged and governed the waters, and His deeds, His authority, and His power were put to work in the new day …

 Was there firmament in the middle of the waters before God spoke His words?
 Of course not!
 And what about after God said “Let there be a firmament in the middle of the waters”?
-The things intended by God appeared; there was firmament in the middle of the waters, and the waters separated because God said “and let it divide the waters from the waters.”
+The things intended by God appeared; there was firmament in the middle of the waters, and the waters separated because God said “Let it divide the waters from the waters.”
 In this way, following the words of God, two new objects, two newly-born things appeared among all things as a result of the authority and power of God.
 And how do you feel about the appearance of these two new things?
 Do you feel the greatness of the Creator’s power?
 Do you feel the unique and extraordinary force of the Creator?
 The greatness of such force and power is due to the authority of God, and this authority is a representation of, and a unique characteristic of God Himself.

 Did this passage give you another profound sense of the uniqueness of God?
 But this is far from enough; the authority and power of the Creator go far beyond this.
 His uniqueness is not merely because He is possessed of a substance unlike that of any creature, but also because His authority and power are extraordinary, limitless, superlative to all, and stand above all, and, moreover, because His authority and what He has and is can create life, and produce miracles, and can create each and every spectacular and extraordinary minute and second, and at the same time, He is able to govern the life that He creates, and hold sovereignty over the miracles and each and every minute and second that He creates.